Rikkert2x/HELiOS-Webinterface/README.md

 # HELiOS Webinterface

-Create CAD Models with HiCAD and store product structure in HELiOS to use this data in a web browser
+Create CAD Models with HiCAD and store product structure in HELiOS Use this data for webinfterface purposes

 ## Requirements
 * SQL Server 2008 R2